-In a sentence: “Mary lost her knapsack on the fieldtrip.”
+Knapsack in a sentence: “Mary lost her knapsack on the field trip.”

 Also called: Lick-bo

-An abbreviation for the French word dépanneur, which is what they call convenience stores in Quebec.
+An abbreviation for the French word dépanneur, which is the term for convenience stores in Quebec.

 A term used when referring to the Montreal Canadiens hockey team.

-Definition #1 – The name of the aerobatics or air show flight demonstration team belonging to the Royal Candian Air Force.
+Definition #1 – The name of the aerobatics or air show flight demonstration team belonging to the Royal Canadian Air Force.

-Now that you know some of the most popular Canadian slang words you are ready to strike up a conversation with any Canadian.
+Now that you know some of the most common Canadian slang words you are ready to strike up a conversation with any Canadian.
 Go for it!

-What other Canadian slang words do you know?
+What other common Canadian slang words do you know?
 Tell us about them in the comments below!